Avoiding responsibility means giving up the power to grow

 The big question is: if acting responsibly and taking accountability only bring advantages why do people actually avoid them so often?

 Well, on a superficial level avoiding responsibility can make our lives more convenient: We can blame our hard upbringing or other disadvantages we might have experienced if things go wrong.
+Easy.
 We can point our fingers at others and blame them.
 Easy.
-Especially parents and our education are a convenient target for people who avoid taking accountability for their actions.
+Especially our parents and our education are convenient targets for people who avoid taking accountability for their actions.
 We can be completely in denial about the mistakes we made, which conveniently can avoid short-term confrontations.

 It is in human nature that we don’t like to be reminded of our wrongdoings and we definitely do not like to admit our flaws to others.

-Another reason why people avoid responsibility is that of the psychological phenomenon called “bystander-effect”.
+Another reason why people avoid responsibility is the psychological phenomenon called the “bystander-effect”.
 It means that we are less likely to take responsibility when in a larger group of people as we rely on other members of the group to take the initiative.

-By removing ourselves from a potential role in the problem we also remove us from creating a potential solution.
-That, in turn, will steal us the satisfaction and glee to solve problems ourselves and overcome hurdles.
+By removing ourselves from a potential role in the problem we also remove ourselves from creating a potential solution.
+That, in turn, will take from us the satisfaction and joy to solve problems ourselves and overcome hurdles.

-Simply put: If you always blame others or bad circumstances, you give up your own power to grow and change.
+Simply put: If you always blame others and external circumstances for any shortcomings or misfortunes, you give up your own power to grow and change.

 How to learn responsibility

 The good news is that we can learn responsibility: Start with asking yourself if there is anything you try to avoid or hide in your life.
-I bet there is.
-Go out and confront it in the next step.
+Go out and confront it is the next step.
 Take full responsibility for it.
 Remember that responsibility is a choice.

-Another way of learning responsibility is to change your mindset.
+Another way of learning responsibility is to change our mindset.
 Continuously make yourself aware that you are in total control of your own actions and thoughts.
-Next time feelings of blame or guilt come up in difficult situations, recognize that both are forms of evading responsibility.
+Next time feelings of blame or guilt come up in difficult situations, recognize that both might be signs of evading responsibility.
 Step back and ask yourself how your own actions have affected that situation.